alexweber/drupal_zentropy/README.txt

   - Download from: http://code.google.com/p/html5shim/
   - Copy to: /path/to/theme/js/libs/html5.js
   - Uncomment line 66 in html.tpl.php

+ * To install the .htaccess performance tweaks just replace the contents of your .htaccess file with the ones from the htaccess file in the theme's root

  * To support transparent PNGs in IE6 and below please install DDBelatedPNG:
   - Download from: http://www.dillerdesign.com/experiment/DD_belatedPNG/